aditimayareddy/ameshousing/README.md

 ### Model Validation and Feature Selection
 For linear regression, features were selected if they were:
 * significant (p-values)
-* not multicolinear (did not inflate VIF of another feature)
+* not multicolinear (did not inflate VIF of other features)

 For Tree-based models, features were selected using Lasso Regression.

 ## Code
-* The code for this project is split across the following notebooks as follows:
+* The code for this project is split across the following notebooks:
-  * `I. EDA & Cleaning` contains data cleaning, exploratory analysis, and first round feature engineering
+  * `I. EDA & Feature Engineering` contains data cleaning, exploratory analysis, and first round feature engineering
   * `II.
-Feature Selection & Preprocessing` contains second round feature engineering, preprocessing, Lasso Regression code for feature selection
-  * `III.
-Modeling & Evaluation` contains model fitting and evaluation code for linear and tree-based models
+Preprocessing, Modeling and Evaluation` contains second round feature engineering/selection, preprocessing, model fitting and evaluation code for linear and tree-based models.
   * `helper_module` contains functions to help with EDA and model evaluation
-* Data (provided and generated) is in `data`
+* Data (raw and generated) is in `data`
 * Figures for presentation are in `figures`